sa6mwa/miscellaneous/articles/backtoback-9to1-and-49to1-measurements/backtoback-9to1-and-49to1-measurements.md

 | 18068   | 5.0               | 4.725                 | 0.246 | 0.123     |
 | 28000   | 5.1               | 4.6                   | 0.448 | 0.224     |

+[Gnuplot file of transformer loss][gpixfrmrloss]

 The *dB* column is the ratio between reference and back-to-back through two transformers.
 Loss through one transformer is assumed to be dB/2.

-The lowest loss was at 30m where I could not detect a difference in posistion of the needle compared to reference on the power meter.
+The lowest loss was at 30m where I could not detect a difference in position of the needle compared to reference on the power meter.
 The highest loss was at 160m with a loss of 2.52 dB.
 On 80m it was below 0.5 and above 80 it was below 0.3.